vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## Need Help?

 * Read the Vagrant [Docs](http://docs.vagrantup.com/v2/) (while boring, that is a great place to get started).
+* Vagrant has a [Mailing List](https://groups.google.com/forum/#!forum/vagrant-up) for any topic related to Vagrant.
 * Open an [Issue](https://github.com/vDevices/Vagrant-LinuxDesktop/issues) on GitHub if you run into trouble or have any suggestions.

-	>For more information on GitHub's Issue Tracker, consult [Issues 2.0: The Next Generation | GitHub Blog](https://github.com/blog/831-issues-2-0-the-next-generation).
+	>For more information on GitHub's issue-tracking system, consult [Issues 2.0: The Next Generation | GitHub Blog](https://github.com/blog/831-issues-2-0-the-next-generation).

-* Vagrant has a [Mailing List](https://groups.google.com/forum/#!forum/vagrant-up) for any topic related to Vagrant.

 ## Credits